studersi/test-4/Tutorial-06-README.md

 SecRuleUpdateTargetById 950005 "!REQUEST_COOKIES:basket_id"
 ```

-This directive, that has to be configured by loading the *core rules*, matches the *target list* in rule 950005.
+This directive, that has to be configured after loading the *core rules*, matches the *target list* in rule 950005.
 This means that the cookie *basket_id* should no longer be inspected by rule 950005.
 This again results in blindness, but a cookie can be very easily checked at a later point in time as to whether the rules related to it are still relevant.

 For form parameters we shouldn’t proceed so generally that we disable it for the entire service.
 There is however another rule pattern closely based on this example, but which is only effective on a single path for an individual parameter: